- LING100 - Speaking and Listening in English as a Second Language

 Credit Hours: 3

-- LING442 - Language Planning
+- LING442 - Introduction to Language Planning

 Survey of the field of language planning: definitions and typologies, language problems, language treatment, attitudes and beliefs about language, relations between language planning processes and other kinds of social and economic planning, linguistic innovations and other processes of language change, implementation of language policies.
-Prerequisite: LING 300 or graduate status or consent of instructor.

 Credit Hours: 3

-- LING443 - Bilingualism
+- LING443 - Introduction to Bilingualism

 (Same as PSYC 443) Examines the linguistic, psycholinguistic, sociolinguistic, and educational aspects of bilingualism, particularly as pertaining to the care and education of bilingual children.
 Useful for teachers, speech therapists, doctors, psychologists, counselors, and others working with bilinguals.
 Practical applications and data-based research.
 Prerequisite: LING 300 or consent of instructor.